cisagov/dotgov-home/pages/help/help.md

 6. [City/County]({{site.baseurl}}/registration/requirements/#city-and-county-domains): Cities, towns, villages, counties, parishes, borough, or equivalents

+#### We're an elections office.
+Who is our authorizing authority?

+In general, elections offices maintain legal or practical autonomy from a municipality.
+Elections offices should follow the requirements for [independent intrastate]({{ site.baseurl }}/registration/requirements/#independent-intrastate-domains) domains.
+The authorization authority is the highest election official.
+For state-level election offices, the authorizing authority is typically the state's chief election official.
+For local-level election offices, the highest level election official is typically the elected or appointed official that runs the office.

+#### We're a school district.
+Can we get a .gov domain?
+School districts that meet the characteristics of a 'school district government', as described in the [U.S. Census Bureau's classification of government units](https://www.census.gov/library/publications/2019/econ/2017isd.html), may request a .gov domain.
+School districts that are _dependent entities_ of local governments may not request a .gov domain, but their parent government (e.g., the county) may request one on their behalf.

+For details about school district governments, see the section "School District Governments and Public School Systems" in [Individual State Descriptions: 2017 Census of Governments](https://www.census.gov/content/dam/Census/library/publications/2017/econ/2017isd.pdf#page=12) (PDF pg.
+12) and your individual state description.

+School district governments are subject to the registration requirements for [independent intrastate]({{ site.baseurl }}/registration/requirements/#independent-intrastate-domains) domains.
+So, for school district governments, the authorizing authority is the highest-ranking executive, e.g., the chair of a school district's board or the superintendent.

 #### What contact information do we need to keep updated?

 Domain name registrants [must]({{site.baseurl}}/registration/requirements/#required-activities) keep names, email addresses, and phone numbers current for *administrative* and *technical* contacts.
 In general: